- Download the Guide to Surrogacy

 What if my partner withdraws their consent to legal parenthood?

-Consent to legal parenthood can be withdrawn at any point before the transfer of the embryo or sperm into the intended mother.
+Consent to legal parenthood can be withdrawn at any point before the transfer of the embryo or sperm.

 If the birth mother is married or in a civil partnership, withdrawal of consent is much more complicated from a legal standpoint.
 Both parties will likely require independent legal advice in this situation.